-- The Groups RP's have taken proactive asset management / investment decisions ahead of legislative drivers and timescales to address a number of buildings / fire safety requirements and are introducing system improvements to be able to identify and address future needs / expenditure, including Buildings Information Management System (BIM), improved asset management system linked to new housing management system and comprehensive stock condition surveying; - A comprehensive and data driven Sustainability Index is in place to inform future investment decisions and options appraisals and is due for a system upgrade in 2023; - Use of Reduced Standard Assessment Procedure (RdSAP) methodology is adopted, coupled with new Net Zero Carbon Management System / Carbon Accounting Software has led to an improved picture in understanding energy performance of properties, determining investment requirements and assisting in preparation of funding bids for Green Homes Grant and Wave Two of the Social Housing Decarbonisation Fund; - Both RP's have maintained top quartile performance across a range of KPI's when benchmarked against comparable providers and are well placed to adopt national Tenant Satisfaction Measures and wider changes in consumer standards of the Regulatory Framework; - Following on from completion of a new developments in 2021 (representing a 10% increase in stock size) Pine Court HA secured a further £6m of funding and committed this in there Business Plan to deliver circa 30 new homes over the period 2022-24 (representing a further increase in stock size and increasing future revenue / borrowing capacity).
-They have also commenced a funding options review to understand their future growth opportunities and financing opportunities; - As part of our overall accommodation strategy, a new central 'hub facility' was opened in June 2023 offering informal meeting space, hot desking capacity and printing facilities; - All Group-wide accreditations and externally verified quality marks (relevant to business area) retained in 2022 e.g. ISO9001, ISO45001, ISO27001, ISO14001; - The impacts of Brexit / Covid19 / spiralling inflation and economic downturn have had a huge impact on our underlying profit margins and productivity.
+- The groups RP's have taken proactive asset management / investment decisions ahead of legislative drivers and timescales to address a number of buildings / fire safety requirements and are introducing system improvements to be able to identify and address future needs / expenditure, including Buildings Information Management System (BIM), improved asset management system linked to new housing management system and comprehensive stock condition surveying; - A comprehensive and data driven Sustainability Index is in place to inform future investment decisions and options appraisals, having been fully appraised by external consultants, returning a positive outcome and some minor improvement recommendations which have been implemented during the year; - Use of Reduced Standard Assessment Procedure (RdSAP) methodology is adopted, coupled with new Net Zero Carbon Management System / Carbon Accounting Software has led to an improved picture in understanding energy performance of properties, determining investment requirements and assisting in preparation of funding bids for Green Homes Grant and Wave Two of the Social Housing Decarbonisation Fund; - Both RP's have maintained top quartile performance across a range of KPI's when benchmarked against comparable providers and are well placed to adopt national Tenant Satisfaction Measures and wider changes in consumer standards of the Regulatory Framework; - Following on from completion of new developments in 2021 and 2024 Pine Court HA secured a further £6m of funding and committed this in there Business Plan to deliver circa 24 new homes over the period 2024-25 (representing a further increase in stock size and increasing future revenue / borrowing capacity).
+They have also commenced a funding options review to understand their future growth opportunities and financing opportunities; - As part of our overall accommodation strategy, a new central 'hub facility' was opened in June 2023 offering informal meeting space, hot desking capacity and printing facilities; - All Group-wide accreditations and externally verified quality marks (relevant to business area) have been retained in this year e.g. ISO9001, ISO45001, ISO27001, ISO14001.
+We as a group are also IIP Platinum accredited; - The impacts of spiralling inflation, contractor failure and the associated economic downturn have had a huge impact on our underlying profit margins and productivity.
 This has impacted on all of the Sovini Commercial entities to a greater or lesser extent.
-The period 2022/23 has been all about recovery and reviewing capacity via increased efficiency and productivity;
+The period 2023/24 has been all about continued recovery and reviewing capacity via increased efficiency and productivity; - Despite the challenging operating environment, the Sovini Commercial companies have continued to win new external contracts and sales outside of the Group have remained steady and in some areas have increased.
+There has also been continued expansion / investment in infrastructure and distribution points in new geographical areas / markets;